SamLegros/100-days-of-code/log.md

 ### Day 15: June 05, 2017, Monday

-**Today's Progress**: Forked my first repo (100DaysOfCode), and made some major updates to my developmentnotes wiki.
+**Today's Progress**: Forked my first repo (100DaysOfCode), and made some major updates to my developmentNotes wiki.

 **Thoughts:** Maybe it's just me, but I've always loved Mondays.
 A fresh start to the working week, time to set goals, get organized, and start working.
 Today, I took a little break from FreeCodeCamp and focused on my action plans for taking my coding to the next level.
 I came across the 100DaysOfCode challenge and instantly wanted to be a part of it.
 Looking back at my coding history, I'm actually on day 15 of coding at least 1 hour every day!
 Today is no different, but I officially made my pledge to commit to the challenge.
 After some discouragement from the FreeCodeCamp algorithms, I felt the need to complete at least 1 exercise a day to get that calendar contribution box to go green.
 I've finally realized how silly that was.
 Why basically skip an exercise just to prove that I 'coded' that day?
 The 100DaysOfCode is perfect!
 Forking the repo, and keeping a log keeps me accountable for how I spend my coding time.
 Here's to 85 more days of learning to code!